Volkswagen Golf GTI Review 2025: Price, specs & boot space

 VED car tax: What is the annual road tax on a Volkswagen Golf GTI?

-"The latest VW Golf GTI has been on sale for a couple of years and is popular, so there is a decent choice of used models.
+"The latest VW Golf GTI has been on sale for a few years now and is popular, so there is a decent choice of used models.
 Don't expect huge savings in the current climate, though."

 Trim levels and standard equipment